 Property and equipment are originally recorded at cost.
 Depreciation is computed using the straight-line method over the estimated useful lives of the assets, generally three to five years.
-Depreciation is recorded in operating expenses in the consolidated statements of operations and comprehensive loss.
-Leasehold improvements and assets acquired through capital leases are amortized over the shorter of their estimated useful life or the lease term and are recorded with depreciation expense in the consolidated statements of operations and comprehensive loss.
+Depreciation is recorded in cost of sales and operating expenses in the consolidated statements of operations and comprehensive loss.
+Leasehold improvements and assets acquired through capital leases are amortized over the shorter of their estimated useful life or the lease term, and amortization is recorded in operating expenses in the consolidated statements of operations and comprehensive loss.